 Mitch Winterlin has aspired to become a teacher since the first grade.

 Winterlin’s intellectual curiosity allowed him to excel in school, and it also helped him navigate the college search process as the first member of his family to seek higher education.
-“There were a lot of barriers that I had to figure out when applying to schools,” he says.
+“There were a lot of barriers that I had to figure out when applying to schools,” says the Bettendorf, Iowa, native.
 “I was fortunate to have a really good high school counseling system that helped me along the way.”